safenetwork/safenetwork.org/community.md

 The [SAFE Network Forum](https://safenetforum.org) is great for having in-depth discussions on subjects related to the SAFE Network.
 But in some cases maybe you don't feel like creating a new topic.
 For example, you might prefer to first ask your question in a chat room and only create a new topic if necessary.

 The [#safenetwork:matrix.org](https://riot.im/app/#/room/#safenetwork:matrix.org) room can be used for general discussion about the SAFE Network, and it's a good place to ask for help!
-It's bridged with [#safenetwork](https://kiwiirc.com/client/irc.freenode.net/safenetwork) on freenode and [safenetwork.slack.com](https://slack.safenetwork.org).
+It's bridged with the <b>#general</b> channel of the [SAFE Network Slack](https://slack.safenetwork.org) and [#safenetwork](https://kiwiirc.com/client/irc.freenode.net/safenetwork) on freenode.

-The [#safenetwork-dev:matrix.org](https://riot.im/app/#/room/#safenetwork-dev:matrix.org) room can be used for technical discussion about the [SAFE API](https://api.safedev.org/) and the core libraries of the SAFE Network, and it's a good place to talk with other developers!
-It's bridged with [#safenetwork-dev](https://kiwiirc.com/client/irc.freenode.net/safenetwork-dev) on freenode and [safenetwork.slack.com](https://slack.safenetwork.org).
+The [#safenetwork-dev:matrix.org](https://riot.im/app/#/room/#safenetwork-dev:matrix.org) room can be used for technical discussion about the core libraries and APIs of the SAFE Network, and it's a good place to talk with other developers!
+It's bridged with the <b>#development</b> channel of the [SAFE Network Slack](https://slack.safenetwork.org) and [#safenetwork-dev](https://kiwiirc.com/client/irc.freenode.net/safenetwork-dev) on freenode.

+Any messages you post in the Matrix rooms mentioned above will automatically show up on Slack and IRC (and vice versa: if other users post messages on Slack and IRC, you will receive them via Matrix).

 ## Reddit